 — Convention takes a bite out of the Big Apple and reminds the industry that “If It’s About Audio, It’s At AES” —

-New York, NY — The 139th Audio Engineering Society Convention (held Thursday, October 29, through Sunday, November 1, 2015, at the Javits Center in New York City) was the place to be for anyone involved with the audio industry.
-The exhibit floor, panels and technical sessions were packed all four days, and highlights included the Project Studio Expo, Live Sound Expo, GRAMMY SoundTables® panel, and the lighting of the Empire State Building in blue and white in AES’s honor.
-Registration was near 18,500, with All Access and Exhibits-Plus registrations at an all-time high.
+New York, NY, October 24, 2013 — The 135th Audio Engineering Society Convention (Thursday, October 17, through Sunday, October 20, 2013, at the Javits Center in New York City) was the place to be if you have anything to do with the audio industry.
+The exhibit floor, panels and technical sessions were packed all four days, and as AES celebrated its 65th Anniversary, a five-year-high number of 18,453 registrants was tallied.

-“AES New York was amazing as always, as no other show draws such a diverse crowd of key decision leaders in music, post, broadcast and live sound,” stated Phil Wagner, President of Focusrite Novation Inc. “The energy was great, and the crowd was ever present.
-We appreciate being able to be a part of the AES New York community, and we look forward to a strong presence at AES Los Angeles next year.”
+“AES NY is always special, as no other show draws such a diverse crowd of key decision leaders in music, post, broadcast and live sound,” stated Phil Wagner, President of Focusrite Novation Inc. “This year’s AES show had our booth and sound demo room packed with potential customers from start to finish.
+We were proud to sponsor both the Project Studio Expo and Networked Audio Track.
+We look forward to a strong presence at AES Los Angeles next year.”

 For additional information on the Audio Engineering Society and its conventions, conferences and technological outreach, visit http://www.aes.org.

 For additional photos from the 135th AES Convention, please visit http://clynemedia.com/AES/AES135/photos/.